New pro swim league to hold meets in US, Europe this fall

 The ISL says it has signed more than 200 of the world’s elite swimmers, including Americans Katie Ledecky, Nathan Adrian, Simone Manuel and Ryan Murphy.

-FINA, the sport’s international governing body, is running its own Champions Swim Series of invitation-only meets in Guangzhou, Budapest and Indianapolis this spring.
+FINA, the sport’s international governing body, is running its own Champions Swim Series of invitation-only meets in Guangzhou, China; Budapest and Indianapolis this spring.
 Total prize money is $3.9 million.

-Note: This story has been corrected to show the dates of the Las Vegas meet are Dec.
-20-21, not Dec.
-19-20.